andrew/ultimate-awesome/README.md

 - [awesome-identicons](https://github.com/drhus/awesome-identicons) - A curated list of "Visual Hashs" (Identicon, Avatar, Fractal, RandomArt and general Hash Visualization).
 - [awesome-Visual-Place-Recognition](https://github.com/gmberton/awesome-Visual-Place-Recognition) - A curated list of awesome Visual Place Recognition papers.
 - [awesome-linux-resources](https://github.com/itech001/awesome-linux-resources) - Linux resources for the begainners and advanced users.
-- [awesome-package-maintainer](https://github.com/jubalh/awesome-package-maintainer) - How to become a packager.
 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
+- [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [awesome-code-formatters](https://github.com/rishirdua/awesome-code-formatters) - A curated list of awesome code formatting tools and libraries.
-- [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [awesome-adhd](https://github.com/mrseth01/awesome-adhd) - Awesome Resources for ADHD.
 - [awesome-large-graph-model](https://github.com/thumnlab/awesome-large-graph-model) - Papers about large graph models.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.